IanBuck-dev/wiinf-studie-ms-sap-integration/README.md

 # Study - Integration of 3rd party BI tool into Microsoft Power Apps

-This repo is part of a feasibility study which explores the integration of third party applications, such as a business intelligence tool for detection double payments for invoices, into the Microsoft ecosystem.
+This repo is part of a feasibility study which explores the integration of third party applications, in this case a business intelligence tool for detecting double payments for invoices, into the Microsoft ecosystem.

 In this study, the focus will be on the integration with PowerApps.